 This issue is delicate because everyone needs to feel comfortable at work.
 In a 2015 ruling, the EEOC said that a federal agency that denied unequal access to bathrooms corresponding to gender identity was sex discrimination.
-While the DOL has only announced its enforcement of this issue to federal contractors, it may only be a matter of time before enforcement is extended to all employers.
-Several states and municipalities have already published their own regulations that are included in this OSHA breakdown of model practices for restroom access.
+While the DOL had announced its enforcement of this issue only to federal contractors in 2015, its enforcement is now extended to all employers per the Supreme Court ruling on June 15, 2020.

 Best practices for companies with transgender employees

 - Conduct regular workplace sensitivity and anti-discrimination training of all employees.
 In this training, explain the many forms that harassment takes, emphasize a no-tolerance rule of harassment of any sort, and create a culture of respect for all persons.
 Be sure to educate during the training — simply asking employees not to discriminate may not be sufficient if they don’t understand the nuances of discrimination.

 - While most workplaces have an at-will employment policy, you should still ensure you have a solid performance-based reason or other legitimate, documented reason for terminating an employee to avoid claims of workplace bias or discrimination.

 - Refer to individuals by the name and pronouns they prefer and inform coworkers to do the same.